Pranav-Karra-3301/decision_tree_hello_world/README.md

     - $N_{left}$  is the Total Number of Samples at Left Child Node
     - $N_{right}$ is the Total Number of Samples at Right Child Node

-3. **Gain Ratio**: Gain ratio handles the issue of bias by normalizing the information gain using Split Info
+3. **Gain Ratio**: Gain ratio handles the issue of bias by normalizing the information gain using Split Info:
 $$\text{SplitInfo}_A(D) = -\sum_{j=1}^v \frac{|D_j|}{|D|} \log \left(\frac{|D_j|}{|D|}\right)$$

     💡 Where